 1. Introduction.
-Self-assembly, a process whereby a disordered system of components forms an organized, structured pattern solely as a consequence of component interactions, is both ubiquitous in nature and important for the synthesis of many designer materials.
-Self-assembly of structures appears throughout the entire spectrum of length scales [67], from the microscopic to the macroscopic.
-Examples include molecular self-assembly [68], self-assemblies of nano particles [32, 31] (in particular, block copolymers [5, 28]), animal flocking, swarming and herding [16, 17], and problems concerning the control of coordinated motion [2].
-Models for such self-assembly can be based on molecular dynamics [63]; statistical physics [37]; or variational problems involving long-range interactions [56, 6].
+Self-assembly, a process whereby a disordered system of components forms an organized, structured pattern solely as a consequence of particle interactions, is both ubiquitous in nature and important for the synthesis of designer materials.
+Self-assembly of structures is observed across the entire spectrum of length scales [67], from the microscopic to the macroscopic.
+Examples include molecular self-assembly [68], self-assemblies of nano particles [31, 32] (in particular, block copolymers [5, 28]), animal flocking, swarming, and herding [16, 17], and problems concerning the control of coordinated motion [2].
+Models for such self-assemblies can be based on molecular dynamics [63], statistical physics [37], or variational problems with competing interactions [6, 56].